 As a manager, you can also take this opportunity to set the narrative straight for your team and to get a feel of the team’s sentiments towards the company.

 When you are taking the lead in your next Q&A session, always announce your upcoming meeting in advance to allow participants time to come up with questions and feedback.

-The main objective is to identify all the crucial questions that are giving your team cause for concern, but to also keep things moving in order to cover as much as you can – you can always revisit a question afterwards to provide greater detail.
+The main objective is to identify all the crucial questions that are giving your team cause for concern, but to also keep things moving to cover as much as you can – you can always revisit a question afterward to provide greater detail.

 Regardless of the format, remote meetings are not easy to pull off and you’ll likely find yourself revising them over time.
 Here are a few tips to help you get ahead of the curve:

 Putting a cap on your meeting duration can dramatically boost your productivity and help everyone stay focused.

 For example, setting a 30-minute meeting and assigning 5 minutes to each agenda ensures the discussion stays on point.

 As remote meetings tend to be less impactful due to the lack of physical presence, a set of notes should be sent to all participants after each session to ensure everyone remembers the details.